mmaseraj/captchay/README.md

 ) );
 ```
 Read through the `class.captchay.php` file and it should be fairly easy to know how to
-modify whatever options you like.
+modify whatever option you like.